kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 ### Version Skew Strategy

 This feature uses 2 separate feature gates so that the Kubelet changes can be rolled out ahead of the control-plane changes.
-The `MirrorPodMetadata` feature gate will advance to beta at least 1 release ahead of `NodeRestrictionPods`.
+The `MirrorPodMetadataFilter` feature gate will advance to beta at least 1 release ahead of `MirrorPodNodeRestriction`.
 Taking this approach limits the blast radius for a breakage to a subset of the cluster (upgraded nodes).

-If `MirrorPodMetadata` is enabled but `NodeRestrictionPods` is not, mirror pods will be modified, but the modifications will not be enforced.
-Once all nodes are using `MirrorPodMetadata`, enabling `NodeRestrictionPods` should be a no-op.
+If `MirrorPodMetadataFilter` is enabled but `MirrorPodNodeRestriction` is not, mirror pods will be modified, but the modifications will not be enforced.
+Once all nodes are using `MirrorPodMetadataFilter`, enabling `MirrorPodNodeRestriction` should be a no-op.

 In an HA environment, it's possible for some apiservers to have the feature enabled and others disabled.
 In this case, violating may or may not be allowed.
 Since the feature doesn't affect